nagasudhirpulla/taming_python/blog/index.md

-> Written with [StackEdit](https://stackedit.io/).# Welcome to the course material repository of Taming Python series

 Hey Guys

 I just wanted to create a tutorial series that helps people develop skill sets in python to achieve their data manipulation / visualization goals